Verbal Abuse and the Courts

 Verbal abuse is usually hidden.
 It takes a long time to recover.
 It is very traumatizing.
 It can go on for the length of a long relationship without becoming physical.
 Also, it precedes and is part of physically abusive and threatening relationships--ones where a person is hit, pushed, shoved, or witnesses demonstrations of violence.
 Verbal abuse is so much like mind control that the victim may doubt her sanity.
-I have heard from more than 20,000 women.
+I have heard from thousands of women.
 They nearly all speak of the extreme mental anguish and emotional pain they experience.

 When the relationship can’t be healed people seek help with divorce and custody.
 I hope that as awareness of the trauma of verbal abuse increases the courts and legal systems will become increasingly sensitive to the plight of abused people and will take steps to end the archaic practice of forcing the traumatized victim to be in the same room as the persecutor for any length of time as, for instance, in co-parenting instruction.

 Many attorneys hand their clients a copy of The Verbally Abusive Relationship: How to Recognize It and How to Respond to help them understand what has happened to them, and many clients bring the book to their attorneys to tell them what has happened to them.

 If you need an attorney or a paralegal and have a very low income, or no income, you may find help at the following web site of the American Bar Association Center for Pro Bono